Most common side effects of Hair Transplant Surgery

 - Ensure that the physician has a lot of experience of the procedure you plan to undergo.

-So, plan you surgery wisely, ASK US today for free online counselling
+So, plan your surgery wisely, WhatsApp US today for online counseling.

 Details about Finasteride:

+Many common side effects of hair transplant surgery may be due to other drugs used also.
 Finasteride is an inhibitor of steroid Type II 5a-reductase, that works by decreasing the amount of a natural body hormone dihydrotestosterone (DHT) that causes growth of the prostate, and is used to treat symptoms of benign prostatic hyperplasia (BPH) in men with an enlarged prostate.
 Finasteride is available in generic form.
-Common side effects of Finasteride include
+Common side effects of Finasteride include:-

 - loss of interest in sex,